qodeinvestments/Swan-Documentation/Systems/100_Baggers/Naukri/readme.md

 How does Naukri Make Money?

-90% of Naukri's business comes from Employers(INFY,TCS,HCL etc) who are willing to pay them for accessing the vast database of Resumes.In 2023, Naukri added 20k new Resumes daily(7.3 Million/Year). *The Resumes and candidates are the Raw Material of this business.
+90% of Naukri's [revenue](https://github.com/qodeinvestments/Swan-Documentation/assets/67407393/50721c74-fab3-49a6-94dd-8ec47c9a7013) comes from Employers(INFY,TCS,HCL etc) who are willing to pay them for accessing the vast database of Resumes.In 2023, Naukri added 20k new Resumes daily(7.3 Million/Year). *The Resumes and candidates are the Raw Material of this business.
 And cost of this Raw Material is the Marketing Expenditure*.
 Every year Naukri spends nearly 20% of Revenues on its [marketing expense](https://github.com/qodeinvestments/Swan-Documentation/assets/67407393/13e4707e-ec33-4d98-af41-bc66dff4f091).
 And this is crucial to keep the database pool updated and growing.Having a strong marketing team and innovative campaigns are necessary to keep fueling the machine.

 What Next?